 Fats

 Saturated fats are found primarily in animal products, such as meat and dairy, as well as in some plant-based oils, such as coconut oil and palm oil.
+Now, unsaturated fats are further classified into monounsaturated fats and polyunsaturated fats.
+Which means monounsaturated fats, found in olive oil and avocados, can help lower bad cholesterol levels and reduce the risk of heart disease.
 They are generally solid at room temperature.
-Consuming too much saturated fat can raise cholesterol levels and increase the risk of heart disease.
-Unsaturated fats, on the other hand, are found in plant-based oils, such as olive oil, avocado oil, and canola oil, as well as in nuts, seeds, and fatty fish.
-They are generally liquid at room temperature.
-Unsaturated fats are further classified into monounsaturated fats and polyunsaturated fats.
-Monounsaturated fats, found in olive oil and avocados, can help lower bad cholesterol levels and reduce the risk of heart disease.
+Because of that, they are generally liquid at room temperature.
+Worth adding: unsaturated fats, on the other hand, are found in plant-based oils, such as olive oil, avocado oil, and canola oil, as well as in nuts, seeds, and fatty fish.
+Now, consuming too much saturated fat can raise cholesterol levels and increase the risk of heart disease.
 Polyunsaturated fats, found in fatty fish, flaxseeds, and walnuts, are rich in omega-3 and omega-6 fatty acids, which are essential for brain health and immune function.

 Trans fats are artificially produced fats that are created by adding hydrogen to liquid vegetable oils.
-They are often found in processed foods, such as fried foods, baked goods, and snack foods.
+Even so, they are often found in processed foods, such as fried foods, baked goods, and snack foods.
 Trans fats have been shown to raise bad cholesterol levels and lower good cholesterol levels, significantly increasing the risk of heart disease.
 The American Heart Association recommends limiting the intake of saturated fats and avoiding trans fats altogether.
 Aim to consume a variety of healthy fats, such as those found in avocados, nuts, seeds, and olive oil, to support overall health.

 Vitamins